 Religion is an artifact of the West (including the Middle-East from which all three Abrahamic religions, Christianity, Islam, Judaism originated), now being exported to the world, especially to Asia (i.e. Asian cultures, like Hinduism, Buddhism, Taoism, Confucianism; being cultures and not religions will explain why they never went to war with each other, nor missionaries, nor crusades in the name of “religion”).

 There are thousands of faiths and spiritual traditions in India (each with their own distinctly different image/perspective of god, practices, customs, literature, gurus, etc), which have lived together for thousands of years, in a highly pluralistic and heterogeneous society (where each could care less about what the other persons faith was).
-It will be interesting for the Westerner to note, that even within a Hindu household it is not at all uncommon to find that each person worships a God in the image of his preference, has his own spiritual path, guru, rituals, and spiritual books.
+It will be interesting for the Westerner to note, that even within a Hindu household it is not at all uncommon to find that each person has a different God, guru, spiritual path, rituals, and spiritual books.
 One cannot beat that for pluralism.

 It is about time people stood up and turned the tables around, by challenging the very idea of religion.
 The people who are most well positioned to do that are pluralists (Hindus, Buddhists, Confucianists, Taoists, Atheists, Agnostics, Pagans, etc), all together they make up at least 2 billion of the worlds population.